shanmugaraj09/youtube_minimalisim/README.md

 this projecct created to not to get distracted by youtube video recommentations ads etc

 points to remember
-when downloaded to local system , place the json of the client oth for connecting to youtube after running the script.py , access the http://127.0.0.1:5000/ first time we have to manually authenticate after that there be pickle file creaated and it will automatic later that
+1.when downloaded to local system , place the json of the client oth for connecting to youtube.
+2.after running the script.py , access the http://127.0.0.1:5000/.
+3.first time we have to manually authenticate after that there be pickle file creaated and it will automatic later that .